 The treehouse did lack two things: a shower and WiFi.
 But if you’re going to sleep in a treehouse in the woods, it seems appropriate that you’d use this as an opportunity to unplug.
 And you certainly don’t need to look your best for the zipline tour — in any case, the helmet will mess up your hair.

 While I’ve stayed at several glamping spots throughout Northern California, this one is definitely the most unique, checking the boxes for childhood nostalgia, natural beauty, and modern-day conveniences.
-It is also the only one that has included meals.
+It also is the only one that included meals.

 Flying Through the Trees